vhorvath001/skillhunter-issues/README.md

-# Skill Hhunter - issues
+# Skill Hunter - issues
 Please create an issue if you have any problem while using the application.